aerospike/aerospike-terraform-aws-eks/README.md

 # Aerospike on EKS using Terraform

-Aerospike is a high-performance, scalable, real-time NoSQL database that delivers sub-millisecond latency at petabyte scale.
-It is designed to handle massive amounts of data with extreme efficiency, making it ideal for use cases that require rapid data processing and real-time decision making.
-This repository provides a blueprint to deploy `Aerospike Database Enterprise Edition` to an Amazon Elastic Kubernetes Service (EKS) cluster using Terraform, following the pattern established by the Data on EKS (DoEKS) project.
-By leveraging the power of Kubernetes and the flexibility of Terraform, this deployment method allows for efficient management and scaling of Aerospike instances in a cloud-native environment.
-The blueprint covers aspects such as aerospike cluster configuration, storage optimization, networking, and security, enabling you to quickly set up a production-ready Aerospike environment on EKS.
+Aerospike is a high-performance, scalable, real-time NoSQL database designed for ultra-low latency and petabyte-scale workloads.
+It’s ideal for use cases that demand fast data processing and real-time decision-making.

+This repository provides a Terraform-based blueprint for deploying Aerospike Database Enterprise Edition on Amazon Elastic Kubernetes Service (EKS).
+It follows the conventions of the Data on EKS (DoEKS) project, combining Kubernetes orchestration with Terraform’s infrastructure-as-code approach for scalable, cloud-native deployments.

+The blueprint includes configuration for Aerospike clustering, storage optimization, networking, and security—enabling a production-ready deployment on AWS in under 30 minutes.

-# Pre-Requisites
+# Prerequisites

-Ensure that you have installed the following tools on your machine.
+Ensure the following tools are installed locally:

 * [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/)
 * [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)

-# Deploy
+# Deployment Steps

 To deploy this blueprint into an AWS EKS cluster, you first need to clone the repository.
 To do so, run these commands: